 Last summer I read an article about a tiny Irish island that would welcome American refugees if Donald Trump is elected President of the United States.
 It was a joke, of course, probably meant to drum up some tourism.

 During every election season stretching as far back as I can remember, Americans threaten to leave the country if their candidate loses.
 And on the Wednesday morning following every election night, those same people get ready for work and carry on as usual.
 However, this being an especially contentious election, I thought some voters might finally make good on those threats.
 Would that tiny Irish island be a good place for American “refugees”?
 I thought it might be prudent to check it out and report back.
 (Or, more truthfully, I was just looking for another excuse to return to Ireland…)

 Anyway, two weeks after reading the article I was standing on Roonagh Pier, waiting to catch a passenger-only ferry to Inishturk, an island 14 km off the coast of County Mayo.
-The wind had sliced my eye with a loose strand of hair, and it watered profusely as I listened to stories about a storm that had blown through two days earlier.
+The wind whipped my hair as I listened to stories about a storm that had blown through two days earlier.
 The ferry operators warned that the waters were still a little choppy, so we should all be careful and hold on.
 I have never been seasick but worried about the hour-long journey nonetheless.

 A dozen passengers and a few crew members boarded the ferry.
 Some stayed inside the cabin.
 I chose to stand on deck and keep my eyes on the horizon.
 The waves were a little rough at first, but by the time we arrived on Inishturk, the waters were much smoother.

 And you know what?
 I’m glad (kind of, not really) Donald Trump ran for President because if not, I’d have never heard of Inishturk!
 I don’t know that I’d ever live there (it’s very remote), but I’d definitely go back for a week just to disconnect from all the daily noise that can make life so exhausting sometimes.